This section lists the types of vehicles that are free to tax, including historic vehicles built or first registered more than forty years ago.

-Note: There is also a page on vehicle tax exemption available in Welsh language (Cymraeg).
+Note: There is a separate page available that explains how vehicle tax exemption works [cerbydau sydd wedi'u heithrio o dreth cerbyd] in Welsh language (Cymraeg).

 As a disabled person, the time to claim the disability exemption is when you apply for the vehicle tax.
 Check the qualifying criteria for vehicle tax exemption and how to claim it.

-In some cases, you may need to change the tax class and remove an exemption from a vehicle.
-This situation could apply if a disabled person no longer uses it.
+Note: In some cases, you may need to change your vehicle's tax class and remove an exemption from it.
+So, a typical example for this situation would be when a disabled person no longer uses it.

 Some organisations used vehicles with adaptations to provide transport for disabled people.
 As a rule, these types of vehicles are exempt from road tax.
 But, the exclusion does not apply to ambulances.

-To be vehicle tax exempt, historic vehicles are those made before the 1st of January 1977.
-Their qualification for exemption took place from the 1st of April 2017.
+To be vehicle tax exempt, historic vehicles are those made before the 1st of January 1981.
+Their qualification for exemption took place from the 1st of April 2019 (extra details below).

 Road tax exemptions do not apply to all types of mowers and grass cutters.
 To qualify, the mower must have a design, a construction, and usage 'only' for grass cutting.
 The immunity does not apply to tractors which get used to tow gang mowers.

 There is no requirement to pay vehicle tax on any kind of steam-powered vehicle.